AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/silverback-playwright/README.md

 Run the tests with `--headed` (`-h`) flag.

-### If you suspect that something is wrong with the test runner
+### To see all logs

 Start tests with `--verbose` (`-v`) flag.

+This will print

+- executed commands
+- Gatsby and Drupal logs
+- debug messages from the test runner

 ### Traces